 - Know your market: Are you selling locally, high-end stores, or maybe you want to create a professional range for spas.
 This will ultimately determine the label and packaging and how much you want to spend.

 - Color Scheme: One thing we have found when it comes to labels is to not over complicate things, keep it simple and use only two to three colors, as this will help to keep costs down

 - Ingredient List: It is easy to get carried away with the design and logo of your label, but it is crucial that you remember to include the ingredient list on the back and batch number.
 You will also want to have an area for your company name and address.

 - Names: Selecting the right names is really important, something appealing, sexy, not bland, one that appeals to the age group you are targeting, that lures them or intrigues them enough to take the product off the shelf in the first place

 - Regulations: If you are thinking of going commercial, you need to be aware that there are a lot of regulations to think about when creating a label, which differs depending on the country you live in.
-So its important that you do your research well.
+So it’s important that you do your research well.
 For example, the FDA imposes a number of technicalities around how you class your product and the kind of wording you use, so you can distinguish it between a drug and cosmetics.
 Failing to comply with the law could cause you a hefty fine! if you do live in the USA, the article in reference to FDA Approval and labeling your products and cosmetics, you may find useful